Ramanandi Sampradaya: History

-Munsi Ram Sharma says that more than 500 disciples of Ramananda who lives with him in Varanasi.
-It is said that propagator of Ramanadi tradition is Sita.
+It is said that propagator of the Ramanadi tradition is Sita.
 She first imparted teachings to Hanuman, through which the revelation of this secret occurred in the world.
 Due to this, the name of this tradition is Sri Sampradaya, and its main mantra is referred to as the 'Ram Tarak Mantra'.
 The guru imparts initiation of sacred Ram mantra into the disciple's ear.
 They apply an upward-pointing tilak (urdhva pund) on the forehead.
 Complete devotion and immersion in devotional songs (bhajans) is the tradition's way of life.
 Most saints lead a life of renunciation (paramhansa) within this tradition.
 Farquhar credits Ramananda and his followers as the origin of the North Indian practice of using Ram to refer to the Absolute.
 Farquhar finds no evidence to show that Ramananda endeavoured to "overturn caste as a social institution".
 On the other hand, Sita Ram, author of the Vaishnava history of Ayodhya, and George Grierson, eminent linguist and Indologist, represent Ramananda as saint who tried to transcend caste divisions of medieval India through the message of love and equality.
 The scholars also disagree on Ramananda's connection with Ramanuja.
 While Farquhar finds them completely unconnected, Sita Ram and Grierson finds Ramananda connection with Ramanuja tradition.
 But a historical debate held between Ramanuj and Ramanand tradition in Ujjain Kumbh 1921, ended up the issue of both the traditions being one; Ramanuja Ramprapannadas from Ramanuj tradition got defeated from Bhagvaddas of Ramanandi tradition.

 Up to the nineteenth century, many of the trade routes in northern India were guarded by groups of warrior-ascetics, including the Nāgā sections of the Rāmānandīs, who were feared because of their strength and fearlessness.
 The British took steps to disarm these militant groups of ascetics, but even today the sects still retain their heroic traditions.